glitchct/WinSecure-WinCleanup/README.md

-# CleanUp
+# WinSecure and WinCleanup
-## Read License before use!

-CleanUp! is a CLI-Based Clean up program, to delete temporary files.
+WinSecure & WinCleanup is a CLI-Based cleaning and security program, designed to protect and cleanup your pc.

-Is your Computer full of Storage, and your temp files are high?
-Then Download CleanUp now!
+I am not responsible for any kind of damage to your Device, Computer etc..
+Proceed on your own risk.